jeancroy/FuzzySearch/readme.md

 // For each item
 // - - - - - - - -

-// Fill LCS dynamic programing table
+// Fill LCS dynamic programming table
 // bitvetor S record position of increase.
-// Whole line computed in parralel !
+// Whole line computed in parallel !
 // (Same cost to update 1 bit or 32)
 // See Hyyrö, 2004 with S representing V'